Building a design capability, not just a product

 This isn’t a failure of the designers.
 It’s a failure of infrastructure.
 And it’s a design problem.

-Design histories
+Design histories and CMS

 The most important thing we built was a system for documenting design decisions: not just outcomes, but decisions.
 Why we tried something.
 What the research said.
 What we rejected and why.
 What the constraints were.